jpmendeziii/MechaCar/README.md

 Which factors will look at the study to determine the relevant to selling price?

 ### Metrics
-Collecting data for comparable models across all major manufacturers for past 3 years for the following metrics:
+Collecting data for comparable models across all major manufacturers for the past few years for the following metrics:

 * Safety Feature Rating: Independent Variable
 * Current Price (Selling): Dependent Variable